darioielardi/flutter_speed_dial/README.md

 **Nullsafety**

-You can find a branch named [nullsafety](https://github.com/darioielardi/flutter_speed_dial/tree/nullsafety) to try out your app with nullsafety features.
+This branch contains nullsafe code by which you can try out your app with nullsafety features.
 Let us know if you find any issues.

 **Labels**